oddbird/oddleventy/content/blog/wingingit/winging-it-16.md

  ## What we cover:

-- Intro to Anchor Positioning demo
+- What is Anchor Positioning?
-- Containing blocks
+- What are containing blocks?
-- Element or valid pseudo element
+- Pseudo elements that can be anchors
-- Absolute positioned anchor -- DOM order matters
+- DOM order matters for absolute positioned anchors
-- Dialogs and popovers
+- Anchoring dialogs and popovers
-- Styles in the same tree
+- Anchors in the Shadow DOM
-- Styles actually present
+- Inline styles in browsers that don't support a declaration
-- Anchor Scope tree
+- `anchor-scope`
 - Recommendation for success
 - Ways to improve users' understanding of containing blocks rules
 - Coming soon for Anchor Positioning